-After several scenes, the Director may enact a special kind of scene, called a montage.
-During a montage, your hero gains a perk, and three different stats of your choice get raised by 1 (HP is the exception: it gets raised by 3 if chosen).
+After several scenes, the Director may enact a montage.
+During a montage, your character gains a perk, and three different stats of your choice get raised by 1 (HP is the exception: it gets raised by 3 if chosen).
 You also get to erase any death checks.

-If you describe how and/or why your hero has become more capable (especially in a style evocative of a movie training-montage), the Director may award you a token.
-Some hero options give you bonuses depending on how many montages you've had; for this purpose you start the game with 0 montages.
+If you describe how and/or why your character has become more capable (especially in a style evocative of a movie training-montage), the Director may award you a token.
+Some character options give you bonuses depending on how many montages you've had; for this purpose you start the game with 0 montages.

-If your game will run so long that heroes will end up with more than a dozen or so montages, consider granting perks every other montage.
+If your game will run so long that characters will end up with more than a dozen or so montages, consider granting perks every other montage.

-Otherwise, the heroes can end up quite complicated.
+Otherwise, the characters can end up quite complicated.

 The frequency of montages is up to the Director, as there are no "experience points" to keep track of.
 Montages probably should not happen every few scenes (too often), or only after several game sessions (too slow).
 Just figure out good timing for your players.
-If it seems like a good time to beef up the heroes, do it!
+If it seems like a good time to beef up the player characters, do it!